sourcepole/ansible_local_certificate_authority_role/README.md

 local_certificate_authority
 ===========================

-This role implements a local, in ansible authority, such
+This role implements a local, in ansible certificate authority, such that:
-that:

 * private keys and certificates reside on the local host from which the playbook gets executed